Su Mercia

 Remove nets from your fruit

-Fruit bushes and strawberry patches should be un-netted now so that the last of the fruits can be picked off and any little critters can escape.
+Fruit bushes and strawberry patches should be de-netted now so that the last of the fruits can be picked off and any little critters can escape.
 Now is also a good time to cut back our fruit bushes and tidy the strawberry patch.

-Gather leaves for leaf mould
+Gather leaves for leaf mold

-Leaf mould is a fantastic source of nutrients for your soil, so now is the perfect time to utilise this resource.
+Leaf mold is a fantastic source of nutrients for your soil, so now is the perfect time to utilise this resource.
 Gather leaves from around your plot (make sure no creatures are preparing to hibernate!), shred or cut the leaves and leave in a composter for 6-12 months.

 Plant your spring bulbs